 Being aware of your money and how much you are spending will ensure that you spend the same amount here as you would in any other part of Southeast Asia.

 READ MORE: How Much Does it Cost to Travel in Myanmar?

 Responsible Travel in Myanmar – Know Who You are Supporting

 If you are a luxury traveller wanting to stay in and dine at the top end, government-owned hotels then you will not be travelling responsibly in Myanmar.
 Each to their own, but if you travel irresponsibly here then you probably should not be coming at all.

-Travel in Myanmar is contributing to the wave of great change here.
-With locals given more rights to trade privately, it’s important that we support them rather than line the pockets of the corrupt and controlling system.
+Traveling Myanmar means contributing to the wave of great change here.
+With locals given more rights to trade privately, we must support them rather than line the pockets of the corrupt and controlling system.
 While your guesthouses will not always be the cleanest or most comfortable, or your food the most delectable, remember one thing – local support is the greatest thing you can give during this exciting stage of development in Myanmar.
 For many, it will be time to embrace a new way of travelling.